-After all, most people get their start in real estate investing by buying a single family home, them progress into smaller multifamily or apartment buildings.
+After all, most people get their start in real estate investing by buying a single family home to flip, them progress into smaller multifamily or apartment buildings.

 On the commercial side of real estate investing, people often get their start by buying a small office condominium or a building for their own business.
 Then, they branch out from there.

 What all of these have in common is that they involve direct ownership of the real estate, something that a REIT does not.

 What Is A REIT?

 A REIT is a real estate investment trust, which is a form of group ownership of some or more pieces of property.
 REITs can be asset class specific, for example investing only in apartment buildings.
 Or they can be more generalized, holding a mix of real estate assets and targeting a specific return or investment strategy.

 REITs can also be public or private.

 An example of a large, publicly held REIT traded on the New York Stock Exchange is Equity Apartments (symbol EQR).

 Privately held REITs have become more commonplace since the passage of the JOBS Act in 2012.
 This allows smaller, non-accredited investors to put some of their capital into privately held REITs.